 Over the last few years, a combination of the COVID-19 pandemic and inflation has put a damper on Americans' ability to travel.

-In 2022, although 58% of U.S. residents had been squirreling money into their travel funds, 72% admitted they had to use at least some of their travel savings to pay for other expenses, according to an Outdoorsy survey.
+Although 58% of U.S. residents had been squirreling money into their travel funds, 72% admitted they had to use at least some of their travel savings to pay for other expenses, according to a 2022 Outdoorsy survey.

 Pets

 At the start of the pandemic, lonely humans adopted pets in record numbers.
-A few years later, a record number of pets are returning to shelters — partly due to the rising cost of caring for pets.
+A few years later, a record number of pets are being returned to shelters — partly due to the rising cost of caring for pets.

 According to a Forbes survey, those who have kept their pets struggle to afford them, with around 44% saying they had to put pet-related expenses on a credit card instead of paying with cash.